Antiques: a very modern investment

 Diverse market

-The antiques market is diverse, so if you are going it alone, it is perhaps best to pick one particular area and build up a body of knowledge.
+The antiques market is diverse, so if you are going it alone, it may be advisable to pick one specialist area and build up expertise.
 The area you choose will depend on practical considerations as well as budget.
-For a ‘high maintenance’ piece, the right type of home is important.
+For a ‘high-maintenance’ piece, the right type of home is important.
 If you plan to invest in antique furniture, you need to like the way it looks and feels in your home.
-If you are more of a sleek modernist, antiques may look incongruous.
+If you are more of a sleek modernist, antiques may appear incongruous.

-The condition of an antique is of huge importance to its value; scratches and scrapes could turn out to be very expensive.
-With any item, you need to know that you can protect it from potential harm.
+The condition of an antique is of huge importance to its value; scratches and scrapes often turn out to be very expensive, and you need to be able to protect any item from potential harm.
 If you don’t have the home or lifestyle for that, consider more portable options.
-Watches, for example, come with very simple storage requirements and can easily be passed on from generation to generation.
+Watches, for example, entail very simple storage requirements and can easily be passed on from generation to generation.
 Clocks and jewellery can also be valuable and are more easily stored than large vases, paintings or furniture.

 You should also consider insurance.
-While thieves are more likely to be looking for iPads, jewellery and watches could be vulnerable in the event of a burglary.
-The cost of premiums should be factored into your budget up front.
-There will also be buying and selling costs.
-Antique dealers will take a cut, as will consultants or auction houses.
-Online buying is cheaper, but comes with fewer guarantees of authenticity and higher risks.
+While thieves are more likely to be looking for iPads, jewellery and watches could be vulnerable to burglars, and the cost of premiums should be factored into your budget.
+There will also be buying and selling costs; antique dealers take a cut, as do consultants and auction houses.
+Online buying is cheaper, but comes with fewer guarantees of authenticity and higher risks of fraud.

-The antiques market has been slow to modernise, which means interested investors need to have their wits about them when buying and selling.
-Find a trusted dealer or reputable auction house, and it can be a way to fill your home with beautiful objects that may ultimately make you money.
-Plus, you can be sure you are perfectly in tune with the recycling vogue.
+The antiques market has been slow to modernise, which means interested investors need to be alert when buying and selling.
+Finding a trusted dealer or reputable auction house can be a way to fill your home with beautiful objects that might ultimately make you money.
+Plus, you can be confident you are perfectly in tune with the recycling trend.